OlegDerivedmed/cowfarm/README.md

     Cow with id 1 is always on the top of hierarchy
     4. For giveBirth method I decided to generate id for new cow instead of adding it manually.
     There simple counters for this purpose.
-    5. 'Mother cow' which is on top of hierarchy alwasys alive.
+    5. 'Mother cow' which is on top of hierarchy will be crated automatically for every solution and always alive.

 #Solutions notes